 The first six student “clinic coordinators” were chosen to help run the clinic from 2007-2008: Sean Levy, Katie McKenna, Pati Notario, Karla Polk, Pat Tierney and Zach Wallace.
 The clinic coordinators began their work by compiling contact information for referrals to other healthcare providers, purchasing supplies for the first few months of the clinic, delineating the volunteer training process, and preparing the new clinic site to see patients.

 On September 18, 2007 the HOYA Clinic at D.C.
 Village opened its doors.
 The clinic offered pediatric services under the direction of Dr. Levy, and was fortunate to find a dedicated partner from Internal Medicine in Dr. Eileen Moore to oversee the care of adult patients.
 Over the course of the following 6 weeks, Drs.
 Levy and Moore drove students and a member of the Nurse Magnet Champion Program to DC Village where the clinic provided care for over 75 patients.
-These volunteers worked together to establish diagnoses and plans for their patients, successfully made referrals, confronted the difficulties their patients experienced in obtaining medications, and participated in high risk cases like thyroid storm and a new diagnosis of HIV/AIDS.
+These volunteers worked together to establish diagnoses and plans for their patients, successfully made referrals, confronted the difficulties their patients experienced in obtaining medications, and participated in high-risk cases like thyroid storm and a new diagnosis of HIV/AIDS.